Connect With World-Class Faculty

 Expertise: Digital marketing, higher education marketing; integrated marketing communication; personal branding

-Prior to her career in academia, Dawn held marketing management roles with IBM, PricewaterhouseCoopers Management Consulting Services, and Discovery Communications (Discovery Channel, TLC, Animal Planet, Travel Channel, and Discovery Channel Online).
-She has also consulted for organizations such as the Fred Rogers Center and the Public Broadcasting Service (PBS).
+She serves on the editorial board of the Journal of Marketing Education and previously was the special issues editor for the Marketing Education Review and the Journal for Advancement of Marketing Education.
+Her research on Integrated Marketing Communication in U.S. Public Institutions of Higher Education received the Council for Advancement and Support of Education outstanding dissertation award.
+Prior to her career in academia, she held marketing management roles with IBM, PricewaterhouseCoopers Management Consulting Services and Discovery Communications (Discovery Channel, TLC, Animal Planet, Travel Channel and Discovery Channel Online).
+She has also consulted for organizations such as the Fred Rogers (Mister Rogers) Center and Public Broadcasting Service (PBS).

 Laura Faulkner, MBA